 Wakandi was founded in 2018 to improve the way money, and money transfers are handled in Africa.
 The project began its journey as an idea for a high-end payment system to provide faster, cheaper, and more secure payments with distributed ledger technology (DLT).

-After more than 3 years of constant efforts, Wakandi is touching the lives of millions of people with the Credit Association Management System (CAMS) – an innovative digital system that is changing the way informal financial groups (IFGs) operate.
+After more than 3 years of constant efforts, Wakandi is touching the lives of millions of people with the Credit Association Management System (CAMS) – an innovative digital system to digitize savings and loans services for informal financial groups (IFGs).
+IFGs, popularly called SACCOS in Tanzania, are small groups of people with similar interests who gather to save and invest money together and fulfill their financial needs.

 The story of Wakandi